muhammed-afsal-ch/flightboard/README.md

 If the default port 3000 is in use:
 - Change the port in Docker: `docker run -p 3001:3000 ...`
 - For development: `PORT=3001 npm run dev`

+## Support the Project

+FlightBoard is open source and free to use.
+If you find it useful, consider:
+- Using our affiliate links when signing up for API services (marked with \*)
+- Contributing code or documentation
+- Reporting bugs and suggesting features
+- Sharing the project with others

+Affiliate commissions help us maintain and improve FlightBoard.
+Thank you for your support!

 ## Acknowledgments